John Cairncross: Later life

 In 1967, Cairncross moved to Rome, where he worked for the United Nations Food and Agriculture Organization as a translator, also taking on work for the Research Office of Banca Nazionale del Lavoro (BNL), Banca d'Italia and IMI.
 In 1970, he moved to France and lived in Provence.
 In the BNL, a young economist engaged with international scenarios analysis (the Iran–Iraq War of 1980–1988, petroleum's strategic routes in the Middle East and Far East) reported a strong and unusual interest by Cairncross in the bank's role in that area.
 During his time in Rome, his secret finally reached the public.
-In December 1979, in the wake of the Blunt scandal, the former civil servant Jock Colville tipped off Sunday Times journalist, Barrie Penrose, that there had been another spy in the Foreign Office at the same time as Donald Maclean.
+In December 1979, in the wake of the Blunt scandal, the former civil servant Jock Colville (who attended Trinity at the same time as Cairncross) tipped off Sunday Times journalist, Barrie Penrose, that there had been another spy in the Foreign Office at the same time as Donald Maclean.
 After searching the Foreign Office lists, Penrose concluded that Cairncross was that spy and confronted him.

 Cairncross's third confession became front-page news.
 In 1981, Prime Minister Margaret Thatcher informed parliament that Cairncross was a Soviet agent and was living with his wife in the west of England while he wrote his memoirs.
 His status as the "fifth man" was established in 1990 by Oleg Gordievsky, the KGB defector.
 Cairncross retired to the south of France until 1995 when he returned to Britain and married American opera singer Gayle Brinkerhoff, daughter of John Brinkerhoff.
-This was one month after his first wife whom he married in 1951, Gabriella Oppenheim, died.
+This was one month after the death of his first wife, Gabriella Oppenheim, whom he had married in 1951.
 Later that year he died after suffering a stroke, at the age of 82.
 Unlike many other spies, Cairncross was never charged with criminally passing information to Moscow.
 His only imprisonment was in Rome, after being convicted of charges involving currency.